How to Stop Apache Server on Ubuntu (The Right Way)

 This method reloads Apache without cutting off users.

-How to Start Apache Server in Linux
+How to Start the Apache Server in Linux

 If Apache is stopped and you need to start it again, just run: